Spanish language in the Philippines: Decline of Spanish

-By the 1940s, as children educated in English became adults, Spanish started to decline rapidly.
+By the 1940s, as children educated in English became adults, the use of Spanish started to decline rapidly.
 Still, a very significant community of Spanish-speakers lived in the largest cities, with a total population of roughly 300,000.
 However, with the destruction of Manila during the Japanese occupation in the Second World War, the heart of Spanish in the Philippines had been dismantled.
 Many Spanish-speaking Filipino families perished during the massacre and the bombing of the cities and municipalities between 1942 and 1945.
 By the end of the war, an estimated 1 million Filipinos had died.
 Some of the Spanish-speakers who survived were forced to migrate in the later years.

 After the war, Spanish became increasingly marginalized at an official level.
 As English- and American-influenced pop culture increased, the use of Spanish in all aspects gradually declined.
 In 1962, Philippine President Diosdado Macapagal decreed that the Philippines would mark independence day on June 12, instead of July 4, when the country gained complete independence from the United States.
 This reflected a tendency to paint Spain as the villain and the United States as a more benevolent colonial power.
 Spanish language and culture were demonized again.
 In 1973, Spanish briefly lost its status as an official language of the Philippines, was quickly redesignated as an official language, and finally lost its official status by the ratification of a subsequent constitution in 1987.

 21st-century developments

 The 21st century has seen a small revival of interest in the language among select circles, with the numbers of those studying it formally at college or taking private courses rising markedly in recent years.
 A great portion of Spanish learners in the Philippines are in the social sciences, as until recently, many land titles, contracts, newspapers, and literature were still written in Spanish.
-Some Hispanista groups have even proposed making Spanish a compulsory subject again in school or having it used in administration, although the idea is highly unpopular among the general public.
+Some Hispanista groups have even proposed making Spanish a compulsory subject again in school or having it used in administration, although the idea has elicited controversy among non-Spanish-speaking Filipinos.

 Under the administration of Gloria Macapagal Arroyo, relations between Spain and the Philippines strengthened.
 Philippine–Spanish Friendship Day was established to commemorate the cultural and historical ties, friendship, and co-operation between the Philippines and Spain.
 Additionally, the Department of Education reintroduced Spanish as an elective course in secondary schools in 2008.

 During her visit to the Philippines in July 2012, Queen Sofía of Spain expressed her support for the Spanish language to be revived in Philippine schools, with 24 high school across the country offering the language as a subject.
 In September 2012, an agreement was made between the Philippine and Chilean governments to train Filipino schoolteachers in Spanish while in exchange, the Philippines would help train Chilean schoolteachers in English.